MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     string _filename;
 ```

-13. Place the mouse cursor at the end of the **_filename** variable, press Enter twice, and then type the following code:
+13. Place the mouse cursor at the end of the **_filename** variable, press Enter twice, and then type the following code.
 ```cs
     public Logger()
     {